JohanBaltie/MSBuildSelector/Readme.txt

 Every build option is available in all the Platform/Configuration pairs.

-To activate it, you have to select the MSBuildSelector build system and also configure your project to have:
+To activate it, you have to select the MSBuildSelector build system, and press the build shortcut (CTRL-B or F7).
+You also have to configure your project to have:

 "msbuild_selector":
 {